salmanrrana/backToBasics/translate/README.md

 ## `What does it do?`

-This app showcases how to pass information between components with "Context" in React.
+This app showcases how to pass information between components with "Context" in React rather than using Redux.

 ## Learning